 I know this will carbon-date me, but my favorite example is when George Stephanopoulos sermoned his own party on the nastiness of politics: “As a Democrat, I will say the Democrats should rue the day when they made one simple act: the day they subpoenaed Robert Bork’s videos.”
 Many Dems claimed the same.

 Except congressional Democrats did no such thing to Ronald Reagan's Supreme Court nominee.
 What had actually happened was a newspaper reporter wondered how easy it would be to obtain Bork's video rental records and decided to find out.
 Bork had famously declared that there is no such thing as a right to privacy, so the issue had been raised.
 Contrary to the story, liberals immediately condemned the reporter's violation of Bork's privacy and one positive upshot was that Congress promptly passed a law to prevent this from happening again.
-In short, privacy-defending liberals had behaved consistently with their principles, and yet the opposite impression was cultivated by Republicans and Democrats alike.
+In short, privacy-defending liberals had behaved consistently with their principles, and yet the opposite impression was fostered by Republicans and Democrats alike.

 This is part of a larger pattern of liberals lying by omission or lying outright to make their conservative opponents seem more sympathetic.
 We routinely ignore important facts when they settle issues in a decisive fashion, hoping that such polite omissions and distortions will be taken as olive branches and lure conservatives to the table and open a dialogue.
 Of course, it never does.
 Coddling conservatives never pays.